 FAANG companies are open for all the engineering branches including Computer science, electronics, civil, mechanical etc.

-Start today with learning DSA and keep practicing on CodeZen.
+Start today with learning DSA and keep practising on CodeZen.
 Practice in the following order:

 Online coding sites like Codechef and Codeforces hold regular contests for competitive programming(CP).
 CP refers to solving a problem in a time-bound format and you get points for solving each problem.
 The quicker you solve, the more points you get.